annemackay/annemackay.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate professor in the [Department of Mathematics](https://math.uqam.ca) at UQAM, in Montreal, Canada.
+I am an associate professor in the [Department of Mathematics](https://www.usherbrooke.ca/mathematiques/) and in the [Department of Finance](https://www.usherbrooke.ca/ecole-gestion/departements/finance/) at Université de Sherbrooke.
+I was previously an associate professor in the [Department of Mathematics](https://math.uqam.ca) at UQAM, in Montreal, Canada.

 My research interests are at the intersection of actuarial science and mathematical finance.
-My work is structured around the pricing and hedging of long-term financial guarantees and hybrid insurance products.
-I am also interested in the development of numerical methods that find applications in actuarial and financial mathematics.
+My work is focused on optimal stopping and optimal control problems in hybrid insurance products, as well as on the development of simulation algorithms and numerical methods that find applications in actuarial and financial mathematics.

 I am a member of [Quantact](http://quantact.uqam.ca/index_en.php), the Actuarial and Financial Mathematics Research Lab of the [CRM](http://www.crm.umontreal.ca/en/).

 ## News and upcoming talks

-*Due to the COVID-19 pandemic, most upcoming talks have been cancelled or postponed.*

 ## About me

-* <strong>Since June 2020:</strong>
+* <strong>November 2021 - : </strong>
+    * Associate professor, Department of Mathematics and Department of Finance, Université de Sherbrooke

+* <strong>2020 - 2021:</strong>
     * Associate professor, Department of Mathematics, Université du Québec à Montréal
     * Director, [Quantact Research Lab](http://quantact.uqam.ca/index_en.php)